- Current Students

 Q: I would like to change the address or phone number on my record.

 You can change your address and phone number information through WebAdvisor.
-The deadline to make changes to your mailing address in order to receive your parchment is in March 2018.
+The deadline to make changes to your mailing address in order to receive your parchment is May 3, 2018.

 Q: Can I take courses after I graduate?
 If so, does it affect my GPA?